jlaroche/Documentation-en/docs/Data_Standardization/index.md

 * **Ontologies**: In the [ontology](https://github.com/ClimateSmartAgCollab/Documentation-en/blob/main/docs/Data_Standardization/ontology.md) section there is a list of recommended ontologies and ways of implementing them as a layer upon a data schema.
   * For every coding name there can be a comparable ontology identifier that points to online information about the semantics that facilitates automated machine comparison of the data item.

-## Timing of standardisation work

-Project data schema(s) is/are a prerequisite for creating standardised data products.
-If anticipated early in the project design cycle, standardised data components may be incorporated directly into a project’s primary data schema itself.
-Often however, whether because of project momentum or a commitment to existing information technology infrastructure, a data schema is non-standardised, and so data products require a mapping process to transform existing project data into standardised format for external use.
-This mapping process is performed either by specialised conversion scripts that often have to be tweaked over time, or ideally by using data schemas established (e.g. by [storage repositories](https://github.com/ClimateSmartAgCollab/Documentation-en/blob/main/docs/storage/index.md)) for the target standardised data products, combined with a more generic programmatic template to do the conversion from one schema to another.
-One can also expect iteration of specification work as data schemas evolve for surveillance or longitudinal research.

 ## Training resources ###
 TBD